openapiv1/desktop/README.md

 # E2B Desktop Environment

-This repo shows you how to run [E2B's sandboxes](https://e2b.dev/docs/sandbox/overview) with graphical desktop-like environment.
-The desktop-like environment allows you start applications like file explorers, browsers, terminals, notes, etc.
+This repo shows how to run [E2B's sandboxes](https://e2b.dev/docs/sandbox/overview) with a graphical desktop-like environment.
+The desktop-like environment allows you to start applications like file explorers, browsers, terminals, notes, etc.

 You can use PyAutoGUI to control the environment programmatically.

 The desktop-like environment is based on Linux and [Xfce](https://www.xfce.org/) at the moment.
-We chose Xfce because it's the fastest one and with the lowest requirements out of the popular Linux desktop environments.
-Let us know if you need something else and Xfce doesn't work for you.
+We chose Xfce because it's a fast and lightweight environment that's also widely popular.
+Let us know if you need something else or if Xfce doesn't work for you.

 ## Example

 The [example script](python/example.py) in this repo does the following and takes a screenshot after each action:

-**1. Start the sandbox with GUI**
+**1. Start the sandbox with a desktop environment**

 Spawn a new sandbox and take a screenshot.